 May-Treanor also earned a master's degree in Coaching and Athletic Administration from Concordia University Irvine.
 Previously, she has served as a member of the women's volleyball coaching staff at Irvine Valley College.

-A Southern California native, May-Treanor lives in Long Beach, CA with her husband, Major League Baseball catcher Matt Treanor, and their daughter.
+A Southern California native, May-Treanor lives in Long Beach, CA with her husband, Major League Baseball catcher Matt Treanor, and their daughters.